speedingplanet/bcbsks-html-css-javascript/labs/html/html-labs.md

 - Label: Policy holder, field name: policyHolder, type: checkbox
 - Label: Dependents?, field name: dependents, type: radio buttons, values: yes | no

 The form should point its `action` attribute to `/add-client`.
 This URL requires a firstName, lastName, and city to be passed.
-It will return errors if any of those four fields are missing.
+It will return errors if any of those three fields are missing.

 STOP HERE